ibm-cloud-docs/watsonxdata/adding-milvus-service.md

     You must provide the endpoint for storages used by Milvus with the region for region-specific storages like S3 and without trailing slashes.
 For example: `https://s3.<REGION>.amazonaws.com`.
     {: important}

-    Bucket credential updates for a Milvus engine's home bucket require a manual engine pause and resume to take effect.
+    Storage credential updates for a Milvus engine's home storage require a manual engine pause and resume to take effect.
      {: note}

 5. Click **Create**.